Vikram (1986 Tamil film): Production

-Vikram was the second production venture of Kamal Haasan's Raaj Kamal Films International, after Rajapaarvai.

-On multiple occasions, Kamal Haasan has mentioned that during the story discussion and pre-production of Vikram, Mani Ratnam was his first choice to direct this film.
-However, things did not work out due to the fact that Mani was an untested director at that point of time, in terms of big budgeted commercial films.
+Vikram was the second production venture of Kamal Haasan's Raaj Kamal Films International, after Raja Paarvai.
+The screenplay was first published as a serial in the magazine Kumudam.
+On multiple occasions, Haasan has mentioned that during the story discussion and pre-production of Vikram, Mani Ratnam was his first choice to direct this film.
+However, things did not work out due to the fact that Ratnam was an untested director at that point of time, in terms of big budgeted commercial films.
 Vikram was the first Tamil film to have a budget of over ₹1 crore, and features a made-up language spoken in the fictional country Salamia.
-Haasan revealed that the language was actually created by him and Sujatha.
-The Salamia scenes were filmed in Rajasthan.
-The makers have hired 125 camels and 65 horses for the film.
-Other filming locations were Jaisalmer Palace and rat temple situated at Deshnok near Bikaner.
+The language was created by Haasan.
+The scenes set in Salamia were filmed in Rajasthan.
+The makers hired 125 camels and 65 horses for the film.
+Other filming locations were Jaisalmer Palace and rat temple situated in Deshnoke near Bikaner.
 Charuhasan's character was inspired by M from the James Bond series.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja.
-A total of five songs were composed out of which four were included in the soundtrack.
 This is the first Indian soundtrack album recorded through computer.